CONTACT: Ned Rozell, GI information officer, 907-474-7468, email@example.com

 Personnel from Poker Flat will retrieve with a helicopter the instruments from both missions.

 While the public is not permitted on Poker Flat Research Range during rocket launches, people may view rocket launches and activity from several vantage points near the range.

 Poker Flat Research Range is the largest land-based sounding rocket range in the world.
 It’s located 30 miles north of Fairbanks on the Steese Highway.
+The UAF Geophysical Institute operates the range under contract to NASA.
 More than 300 major scientific sounding rockets have launched from the facility since it was founded in 1969.

 - 30 -

 Poker Flat Research Range at 907-455-2110.

 Marmian Grimes, UAF public information officer, at 907-474-7902 or via e-mail at firstname.lastname@example.org.

 ON THE WEB: http://www.gi.alaska.edu/pfrr